martintrifunov/student-obrok/ENV_TEMPLATES.md

 If you want to configure SLL for HTTPS you're gonna need:
 - CERTBOT_EMAIL="your-email@example.com

-For the client app you're not gonna need a .env file, just edit these constants in apps/client/src/api/consts.js
+For the client app you're not gonna need a .env file, just create/edit a consts.js file in apps/client/src/api/ and add these values
 - BASE_URL = "API URI EDIT ME";
 - OSRM_URL = "OSRM EDIT ME";